 Skip advert

 Value my car

-A recent update for the Skoda Octavia tweaked the looks, but nothing much changed in terms of whether you should buy one; if you need a hugely practical family car that’s comfortable, refined, good to drive and well-equipped, then the Octavia should be near the top of your shopping list.
+A mid-life update for the Skoda Octavia tweaked the looks, but nothing much changed in terms of whether you should buy one; if you need a hugely practical family car that’s comfortable, refined, good to drive and well-equipped, then the Octavia should be at the top of your shopping list.

 Advertisement - Article continues below

-The current Octavia was crowned Auto Express Car of the Year and Family Car of the Year in 2021, and the estate model took the honours in the Estate Car of the Year category in 2021 and 2022.
-The facelift arrived while the car was still at the top of its game, so the revisions - a refreshed look and updated tech - didn’t need to be major to keep the car competitive.
+The current Octavia has won multiple Auto Express New Car Awards over the years.
+In fact, it’s our reigning Family Car of the Year.
+The facelift arrived while the car was already at the top of its game, so the revisions – a refreshed look and updated tech – didn’t need to be major to keep it competitive.

+Skip advert